-Some program staff work from home offices or satellite offices in other parts of Ontario or Canada.
+Some program staff work from home offices or satellite offices.
 If staff are approved to work from a location other than the head office by Personnel Committee, a proposed budget of expenses related to operating from home or the satellite office will be brought forward by the Finance Administrator to CFSC Finance Committee for consideration and approval.

-Use of CFSC stationary/letterhead (1997)
+Use of CFSC stationary/letterhead (2013)